 Two Queue Page Replacement Algorithm (2Q)

 2Q maintains two families of queues: hot and cold.
-When a page is referenced for the first time, 2Q places it in A1 queue, a cold queue managed as FIFO queue [4].
-If the page is accessed again while in the cold queue, then it’s probably a hot page and is promoted to Am queue, a hot queue managed as LRU queue [4].
-If the page is not accessed while in the cold queue, then it’s probably a cold page and is removed from the cold queue [4].
-2Q deals with the problem of correlated references by further dividing A1 queue into A1in (of maximum size Kin) and A1out (of maximum size Kout) queues where Kin and Kout are tuning parameters [4].
-A1in queue keeps track of newly referenced pages whereas A1out queue keeps track of pages that have high long-term access rates [4].
+When a page is referenced for the first time, 2Q places it in the “cold” A1 queue, managed as FIFO (first-in first-out) queue [4].
+If the page is accessed again while in the A1 queue, then it’s probably a hot page and is promoted to “hot” Am queue, a queue managed as a LRU (least-recently-used) queue [4].
+If the page is not accessed while in the cold queue, then it’s eventually removed from the cold queue [4].
+2Q deals with the problem of correlated references by further dividing the A1 queue into A1in (of maximum size Kin) and A1out (of maximum size Kout) queues where Kin and Kout are tuning parameters [4].
+The A1in queue keeps track of newly referenced pages whereas A1out queue keeps track of pages that have high long-term access rates [4]. [say at this point how you set these parameters]

 Pseudo code of 2Q algorithm as described in [4]: